mrbid/FractalAttack/README.md

 At the moment you can crash into the planet or the asteroids.

-A build will be on snapcraft; https://snapcraft.io/fractalattack
+A build will be on snapcraft; https://snapcraft.io/fractalattack A recent web build with a minor bug in the asteroids; https://mrbid.github.io/eris2/

 If this version does not run smoothly you will have to try the [Initial Release here](https://github.com/mrbid/FractalAttack/tree/InitialRelease) which has no comets.
 There is also a web version of the initial release [here](https://mrbid.github.io/eris/).